Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 Hailing from Australia, Dirty Hippie Cosmetics are one of the most sustainable brands we’ve had the pleasure of covering.

-As for packaging, they haven’t skipped a beat, their lip balms, sunscreens, deodorants and small and large eco tubs are made using recycled paper (which can be composted!).
+For example, their lip balms, sunscreens, deodorants and small and large eco tubs are made using compostable recycled paper.
 Otherwise they use tins and glass bottles which can be recycled or reused of course!

 Their labels are printed with refillable veg-ink and their operations (which currently have a 50% carbon offset) will be powered with solar when they move into their new HQ.